Kronos-Integration/endpoint/README.md

 ### receive

-dummy does nothing by intention
+dummy does nothing by intention.

 ### isIn